simplesurance/baur/README.md

 - Show inputs of an application called `claim-service` with their digests:
   `baur inputs --digest claim-server`

+## Commands
+### `baur verify`
+Verify can be used to check for inconsistencies in past builds.
+It can find builds that have the same totalinputdigest but produced different artifacts.
+This can either mean that the build output it not reproducible (same inputs don't produce the same output) or that the specified Inputs are not complete.
+The command only compares the digests of file outputs.
+Docker container digest always differ when the container is rebuild.

 ## Development
 ### Create new Release
 1. Update the version number in the `ver` file and commit the change.